kataras/iris/_examples/routing/README.md

     // that can be used to share information between handlers and middleware.
     Values() *memstore.Store
     // Translate is the i18n (localization) middleware's function,
-    // it calls the Get("translate") to return the translated value.
+    // it calls the Values().Get(ctx.Application().ConfigurationReadOnly().GetTranslateFunctionContextKey())
+    // to execute the translate function and return the localized text value.
     //
     // Example: https://github.com/kataras/iris/tree/master/_examples/miscellaneous/i18n
     Translate(format string, args ...interface{}) string